DanielleQuinn/DataScienceSeries/02_Data/tidy_data.md

 ## Tidy Data

-*"Tidy datasets are all alike, but messy datasets are each messy in their own way." ~ Hadley Wickham*

-Tidy data is a standard way of mapping the meaning of a dataset to its structure.
-A dataset is
-messy or tidy depending on how rows, columns and tables are matched up with observations,
-variables and types.
-In tidy data:
-1. Each variable forms a column.
-2. Each observation forms a row.
-3. Each cell contains exactly one piece of information.

 The three most common problems with messy datasets:
 - Column headers are values, not variable names.
 - Multiple variables are stored in one column.